Why I Am a Creationist

 I became a creationist by observing the complexity of nature around us.
 I came to realize that everything is tremendously complex at both the micro- and macro-scale level.

-I was taught the evolution of man in a Catholic high school, including that Piltdown Man was one of our ancestors—10 years after it was exposed as a fraud!
+I was taught the evolution of man in a Catholic high school, including that Piltdown Man was one of our ancestors-10 years after it was exposed as a fraud!
 But I really never had a chance or the interest to investigate whether creation was true or not.
 After graduating with an M.S. in atmospheric science from the University of Washington, I decided to look into the creation/evolution issue.
-At that time being a fairly new Christian, I was fully prepared to believe in “theistic evolution,” if I found that the evidence for evolution was overwhelming.
-Of course, evolution is believed as a fact at the universities.
-After investigating the issue, I was surprised to discover that there was hardly any evidence to back up macroevolution (molecules to man evolution).
-It was taken more on faith by believers in evolution.
-I also discovered that the evidence form biology overwhelmingly supports creation.
-Later on, I was pleased to find a reasonable amount of evidence for the Flood, but I soon realized that the amount of evidence for the Flood was too little.
-My curiosity of such a radical dichotomy was aroused enough to slowly become involved.
+At that time being a fairly new Christian, I was fully prepared to believe in "theistic evolution," if I found that the evidence for evolution was overwhelming.
+Of course, evolution is accepted as a fact at the universities.
+After investigating the issue, I was surprised to learn there was little evidence to back up macroevolution (molecules to man evolution).
+It was more a faith issue for evolutionists.
+I also found the evidence from biology to overwhelmingly support creation.
+Later on, I was pleased to find there is a reasonable amount of evidence for the Flood, but I soon realized that there were many challenges that needed investigation.
+My curiosity was aroused enough to slowly become involved in Flood geology research.

-So, my interest in the creation/evolution issue grew from a curiosity to becoming more and more a passion.
-However, I have not been led to bash evolution, which is easy to do and many others are fulfilling that calling.
-I have been led to solve earth science problems presented to creationists by evolutionists.
+So, my interest in the creation/evolution issue grew from a curiosity to eventually a passion.
+I, however, have not been led to bash evolution, which is easy to do, instead I feel called to solve earth science problems that are presented to creationists by evolutionists.

-So as of 2009, I have spent over 35 years doing research in creationist earth sciences, starting with an event related to my field of atmospheric science, which is the Ice Age.
-This endeavor led me slowly into many other fields of earth sciences, including geology, geophysics, glaciology, geomorphology, etc. So, I have slowly become involved in research on the Flood, including answering challenges to the Flood.
-My life goal is to develop a sophisticated model of the Flood by first gathering as much observed and experimental data as possible before developing a hypothesis to test.
+So as of 2012, I have spent nearly 40 years doing research in the earth sciences beginning with the Ice Age, an event related to my field of atmospheric science.
+This endeavor gradually led me into many other fields of earth sciences, including geology, geophysics, glaciology, geomorphology, etc. My life goal is to develop a sophisticated model for the Flood by first gathering as much observed and experimental data as possible before developing a hypothesis, then testing it.
+Some of the results will be gradually published on this website in the Books section.

-I made an amazing discovery in research in that going backwards in time gave insight into previous events in creation earth science.
-For instance, the Ice Age provided information on the late Flood.
-Geomorphology, which is related to the late Flood runoff, gave information on early and mid Flood features in the sedimentary rocks, which are still under development.
+I made an amazing discovery in research.
+By going backwards in time I received insight into even earlier events.
+For example, the Ice Age provided information on the late Flood.
+Geomorphology, which is related to the late Flood runoff, gave information on early and mid-Flood features.

 Copyright © 2008 - Michael Oard